Calculating Daily Energy Expenditure using a Pedometer

 Step counting itself is not enough for estimating energy expenditure (Kumahara et al. 2009).
 The step count measure says nothing of the intensity and duration of the exercise, and does not account for body size and composition.
 Also, age and gender have an effect on energy expenditure.

-The problem with using the pedometer to estimate total energy expenditure is that there is no measure of the volume of work done, that is, there is no measure of the intensity and duration of the activities.
+The problem with using a pedometer to estimate total energy expenditure is that there is no measure of the volume of work done, that is, there is no measure of the intensity and duration of the activities.
 Unless you indicate if you are walking or running, the pedometer can not discriminate between the two.

 There is also the problem of different exercise modes.
 A pedometer can be used to crudely measure your daily activity by counting steps.
 However, this is going to miss some activity as you do not always take 'steps' when doing some activities, for example, if the pedometer is on your wrist it may not record cycling exercise very well.